dokku/dokku/docs/deployment/zero-downtime-deploys.md

 You may both create user-defined checks for web processes using a `CHECKS` file, as well as customize any and all parts of this experience using the checks plugin.

+!!! info
-> Web checks are performed via `curl` on Dokku host.
-Some application code - such
-> as the Django framework - checks for specific hostnames or header values, these
-> checks will fail.
+    Web checks are performed via `curl` on Dokku host.
+Some application code - such as the Django framework - checks for specific hostnames or header values, these checks will fail.
 To avoid this:

->
-> - Remove such checks from your code: Modify your application to remove the hostname check completely.
+    - Remove such checks from your code: Modify your application to remove the hostname check completely.
-> - Allow checks from all hostnames: Modify your application to accept a dynamically provided hostname.
+    - Allow checks from all hostnames: Modify your application to accept a dynamically provided hostname.
-> - Specify the domain within the check: See below for further documentation.
+    - Specify the domain within the check: See below for further documentation.

 ## Configuring check settings using the `config` plugin